BRAIN INJURY ASSOCIATION OF NEW YORK STATE

 While in-person attendance at all meetings is highly desirable, phone attendance is permissible in the following situations: a) a board member’s personal and/or professional commitments prevent in-person attendance; b) weather-related issues prevent in-person attendance; or c) combined travel and meeting time cannot be reasonably completed within a ten hour day.

-Any board member who fails to attend, either in person or via teleconference, more than two (2) of the previous four (4) board meetings shall be deemed to have resigned from the Board of Directors.
+Any board member who fails to attend, either in person or via teleconference of more than two (2) of the previous four (4) board meetings and/or the annual board retreat, without advanced notification, shall be deemed to have resigned from the Board of Directors.
 The resulting vacancy shall then be filled for the unexpired term as provided for in Article 8.4.

-8.5.3 Subject to board seat availability and in order to address specific needs of the board, the Board of Directors may invite former board members who have completes their third consecutive term of office to continue on the board for one additional year of service.
-Such extensions must be voted on, and approved, by the board on an annual basis.
+8.5.3 Subject to board seat availability and in order to address specific needs of the Board, the Board of Directors may invite former board members who have completed their third consecutive term of office to continue on the board for one additional year of service.
+Such extensions must be voted on, and approved, by the Board on an annual basis.

 8.6 Meetings of the Board of Directors